codetalkio/codethoughts.io/posts/2024-06-24-setting-up-uniffi-for-ios-simulators-and-watchos.md

 Done!

-As the final step we drag-n-drop ./ios/Shared.xcframework and ./bindings/shared.swift into the XCode project whereever you want them.
-I personally like to create a new group (folder) called `Generated` for them (the `build-ios.sh` script assumes that's the case).
+As the final step we drag-n-drop `./ios/Shared.xcframework` and `./bindings/shared.swift` into the XCode project whereever you want them.
+I personally like to create a new group (folder) called `Generated` for them (the `build-ios.sh` script assumes that's the case)..